sul-dlss-labs/estimation/0005-etd-decouple-fedora.md

 ## Scope Assumptions / Constraints

+Assumptions:

-Assumption: Only minimal UI changes will be made.
-We will endeavor to keep the existing depositor/approver APIs unchanged.
+* Only minimal UI changes will be made.
+We will endeavor to keep the existing depositor/approver GUI unchanged.
+* No migration of existing data will need to be made.
+We will cut over to an RDBMS in between submission periods.

 ### Major tasks